kbeske/5D-class-website/README.txt

 https://kbeske.github.io/5D-class-website/

-The most fun portion, the assignment was ripoff of a google doodle: https://kbeske.github.io/5D-class-website/doodle.html
+The most fun assignment (and not related to scissors) was a ripoff of a google doodle: https://kbeske.github.io/5D-class-website/doodle.html